department-of-veterans-affairs/caseflow/docs/standup.md

 Sprint team standup is cross-functional.
 Engineers, designers, and product people all attend the same standup.

 ### Entire Team Standup
 The team-wide standup occurs in Endor.
-This is a good time to discuss topics like:
+This is a good time for topics like:

 * Updates to how deployment works
 * Updates on roll-out progress